iansblog/BlueWaveWatch/readme.md

 ## Overview

-BlueWave Watch is a Python-based application designed to provide real-time weather forecasts, tide data, and water quality information for sea swimmers.
-By fetching data from multiple web sources, it helps swimmers make informed decisions about when and where to swim safely.
+BlueWave Watch is a Python-based application designed to provide real-time weather forecasts, tide data, and water quality information for sea swimmers in the UK, by fetching data from multiple web sources, it helps swimmers make informed decisions about when and where to swim safely.

-The application utilizes Flask, OpenStreetMap, and web scraping techniques to display relevant data on a map.
+The application utilises Flask, OpenStreetMap, and web scraping techniques to display relevant data on a map.
 Users can view the latest weather forecasts, tide times, and water quality information by selecting specific beach locations.

 ### Features